← Back to calculators

 Fill in the fields to see your cash flow calculation

-Important Disclaimer: This calculator provides estimates only.
-The figures shown are before tax.
-You will need to pay income tax (personal name) or corporation tax (limited company) on your rental profits, which will reduce your actual returns.
-Section 24 restricts mortgage interest relief for personal landlords.
-Always consult an accountant for accurate tax calculations based on your specific circumstances.
+Information, not financial or tax advice.
+BTL Insight is not a tax adviser.
+This calculator gives estimates only and the figures shown are before tax.
+You will pay income tax (personal name) or corporation tax (limited company) on rental profits, and Section 24 restricts mortgage interest relief for personal landlords, both of which reduce your actual returns.
+Always consult a qualified accountant or tax adviser for figures based on your circumstances.

 The Return on Investment (ROI) shows what percentage return you're getting on the actual cash you've put in.
 This is the figure you should use to compare against other investments like savings accounts or stocks.